The Mining Law Review: Ivory Coast

 As described below, requirements and standards for eligibility are quite high and may exclude companies with limited experience, financial or technical capacities.

-Second, in order to be eligible, any applicant seeking an exploration permit must meet specific technical and financial criteria.
+Second, to be eligible, any applicant seeking an exploration permit must meet specific technical and financial criteria.
 For instance, the applicant must have undertaken two exploration projects in the past 10 years and have recruited a technical manager with at least seven years' experience in exploration work.
 Furthermore, the applicant must have sufficient financial resources to provide for the exploration costs by paying a deposit into a bank account at a first-ranked financial institution in the Ivory Coast.
-A minimum exploration budget of 1.6 million West African CFA francs per square metre is also required for the first four years.
+A minimum exploration budget of 1.6 million CFA francs per square metre is also required for the first four years.

 As to the procedure, the permit is officially granted by decree.
 The holder must then start the exploration work within six months of that date.